Fingerprints of Mott and Slater gaps in the core-level photoemission spectra of antiferromagnetic iridates

-{\it Experiment.}~Single crystals of \sroa and \srob were grown by the flux method using SrCl$_2$ as the flux material, see Ref.~\onlinecite{Yamasaki16} for the sample preparation and their characterization.
-The HAXPES data were collected at the beamline BL19LXU of SPring-8~\cite{Yabashi_01}.
-The linearly polarized x-ray delivered by the 27m-long undulator was monochromized by the Si (111) double-crystal and Si (620) channel-cut monochromators, with the polarization vector set to be parallel to the photoelectron scattering plane~\cite{Fujiwara16}.
-The incident photon energy was set to 7.9~keV with the total energy resolution of $\Delta E=400$~meV as the full width at half maximum (FWHM).
-Clean (001) surfaces were obtained by cleaving the samples {\it in situ} in ultrahigh vacuum ($\leq 1 \times10^{-7}$ Pa).
+Single crystals of Sr$_{2}$IrO$_{4}$ and Sr$_{3}$Ir$_{2}$O$_{7}$ were grown by the flux method using SrCl$_2$ as the flux material; see Ref.~\onlinecite{Yamasaki16} for the sample preparation and their characterization.
+The normal-emission HAXPES data were collected at the beamline BL19LXU of SPring-8~\cite{Yabashi_01}.
+The linearly polarized x-ray delivered by the 27m-long undulator was monochromized by the Si (111) double-crystal and Si (620) channel-cut monochromators~\cite{Fujiwara16}.
+The angle between the $p$-polarized x-ray and the entrance of the photoelectron analyzer was set to 60 degrees in the plane of incidence.
+The photon energy was chosen to be 7.9~keV with the total energy resolution of $\Delta E=400$~meV as the full width at half maximum (FWHM).
+The (001) surfaces were obtained by cleaving the samples {\it in situ} in ultrahigh vacuum ($\leq 1 \times10^{-7}$ Pa).